 - Sec 2.
 The Fastpitch program is designed for both boys and girls however, the boys program shall be entirely separate from the girls program. - Sec 3.
-The Fastpitch season and Team registration will run from August 1 Until July 31.
-Tournaments and leagues played after August 1, will qualify teams for the following summer's State and World Series Tournaments.
-All teams playing between August 1 and December 31 must play by the current year's eligibility classifications.
+The fastpitch season and team registration will run from a date immediately following the second full weekend in August (to be specifically determined annually) until a corresponding August date the following year.
+Tournaments and leagues played after the season end date will qualify teams for the following season's State and World Series Tournaments.
+All teams playing between the season start date and December 31 must play by the following the USSSA playing year's eligibility classifications.